 The Poet X is her debut novel and also a New York Times’ Best Seller.
 It also won the 2018 National Book Award for Young People’s Literature.
 The book highlights the struggles of growing up as a Latinx girl dealing with her sexuality and religion, and finding her own voice.

 With the Fire on High is Acevedo’s third novel, released in May 2019.
 Her fourth, Clap When You Land, has been accepted for publication.

 Her Accolades, Career and Net Worth.

 Acevedo is a previous National Slam Champion, as well as former head coach for the D.C.
 Youth Slam Team.
 She has performed at Lincoln Center, Madison Square Garden, the Kennedy Center of the Performing Arts, South Africa’s State Theatre, Bozar in Brussels, and the National Library of Kosovo.

 Her Net Worth is estimated to be around $1 million -$5 million dollars as of 2019.
 Due to her best-selling novel “The Poet X” and her other interesting pieces of work like “With the Fire on High” along with her masterful poetry videos being featured on Cosmopolitan, Upworthy, and Huffington Post, her net worth is pretty believable.

 The Poet X’s Impact on Young People’s Literature.

-With the response she got from her students in Prince George County, she quickly understood that there were very few books which the young people could relate to.
+With the response she got from her students in Prince George County, she quickly understood that there were very few books to which the young people could relate.
 Thus, she began writing her own.